LuisMora8/LuisMora8/README.md

 - Hi, I’m Luis 👋
-- I’m looking to make fun or inspiring apps.
+- I’m looking to make fun and inspiring apps.
 Web, desktop or mobile. 📱 🧑🏽‍💻
 - Lets collab and connect on LinkedIn! 📫  https://www.linkedin.com/in/moraluis/

 <!---